 While these are some of the most common forms of abused opiates, it is not a comprehensive list.
 Each of these opiates has the ability to decrease pain, which is why they are so commonly abused.
 Each opiate works on the brain’s chemistry in a similar way but to different degrees.
 Additionally, regular people can obtain each of these opiates through a prescription.
 Unfortunately, sometimes the medication or dosage is so strong that patients often run into issues and may require over the counter drug addiction rehab.

 “I can’t speak highly enough about Crestview.
 I am helping my brother navigate his road to recovery from a horrible addiction to alcoholism.
 He has been in and out of various levels of treatment facilities for about five years but what makes Crestview so special is that his ‘care team’ truly cares about him and communicates with me when I have concerns or questions.
 It is quite rare to have the unending support of educated and compassionate people that I can talk to and troubleshoot issues with.
 They communicate better than any facility my brother has been to over the last five years and they do so with incredible empathy.
 They have become a second family.
 I thank them from the bottom of my heart.
 I recommend Crestview for struggling addicts that want to feel that their lives truly matter because they do!”

 Medication and Opiate Addiction

-How the Problem Progresses
+How the Opioid Problem Progresses

 This tolerance can lead to dependency.
 Because of this, when people can no longer get the medication from a doctor, they may begin buying it illegally.
 This can be very expensive, causing many people to eventually turn to a more potent drug, like heroin.